abilandz/PH8124/Lecture_7/Lecture_7.md

 bg %'sleep 10m'
 ```

-**Reminder:** If you have forgotten with which options and arguments you have started the command, you can retrieve that information from any terminal with:
+**Reminder:** If you have forgotten with which options and arguments you have started the command, you can retrieve that information from any terminal with

 ```bash
 $ ps -f